pzzd/thinking-about-deep-learning/14_backpropagation.md

 - The gradient accurately predicts the new error after each change to the prediction value as long as the change is small.
 A small change on a graph shows the gradient and curve are still close together.
 The bigger the change in the prediction value, the less accurate the prediction in the error:the gradient line and the error curve pull away from each other.
 - The change in error is equal to the slope of the gradient times the change in the output.
 I think that means that the slope of the gradient at the original output is delta!
 See Figure 14-9 and 14-10.
 - As soon as the value of the prediction changes, for any reason, the error curve changes and neuron's delta has to be computed all over again.
+- neuron's delta = neuron's m x network error's m.
+The error gradient lets you pick a desired change in the neuron's output (neuron's m) and the results change in the error (error's m).
 - This is how we do a round of finding the deltas for all the neurons.
 They will be used later to change weights.

 It may not be possible to get the error of a network to 0.